 Like other programs at Francis Lewis, the law program serves to give students a bigger insight about their future and potential careers.

-“I think for some students, it encourages them and allows them to want to go deeper if they really like the work,” says Mr. Buckley.
+“I think for some students, it encourages them and allows them to want to go deeper if they really like the work,” said Mr. Buckley.
 “For others, it’s a sort of process of elimination.
 It helps them realize that they don’t want to be a lawyer, and that’s equally valuable.”

-Persaud adds on to Mr. Buckley’s ideas and describes how the law program gave her a bigger insight about her career.
+For Persaud, the law program gave her a bigger insight about her career.

-“The Jacob Javits Law Program solidified my dream of becoming an attorney, more specifically, becoming a voice for those who feel silenced,” mentions Persaud.
+“The Jacob Javits Law Program solidified my dream of becoming an attorney, more specifically, becoming a voice for those who feel silenced,” said Persaud.
 “From my internships to the various conversations with my teachers, I was confident that I wanted to go to law school and become an advocate in New York City.”